+Every Muslim should know about the six pillars of Iman in Islam moreover those are new ones as it is very essential after the 5 Pillars of Islam.
 Faith in Islam stands on six pillars and this was taught to the Muslims in a famous narration of the Prophet (peace be upon him).
 He said: Faith means to believe in Allah, His angels, His Books, His Messengers, the Last Day, and the Divine Decree, both good and bad.

 The word Iman stems from the Arabic word Amina, which means safety/security in English.
 So, if you have the quality of Iman, then you will get protected and safe in what happens in this life.
-Iman makes a person lead life according to the teaching of Islam.
+Iman makes a person lead life according to the teachings of Islam.

 6 Pillars Of Iman In Order